jayachandrab/docker_userprofile/README.md

     docker-compose build

-The above command  (it will install all the fastapi libraries, uvicrorn server, postgres database and other python libraries)
+The above command  (it will install all the fastapi libraries, uvicrorn server, postgres database and other python libraries) It will install all the libraries listed in requirements.txt file

 3. Need to give